cnguy/kayn/README.md

 *April 2*
 I have added caching support.
-Right now, the library supports in-memory caching as well as caching with redis.
+Right now, the library supports in-memory caching as well as caching with Redis.
 These are the default timers that made sense to me.

 ``` javascript
 const endpointCacheTimers = {